PKU-Alignment/omnisafe/docs/source/BaseRL/PPO.rst

             -  algo (string): The name of algorithm corresponding to current class, it does not actually affect any things which happen in the following.
             -  actor (string): The type of network in actor, discrete or continuous.
-            -  model_cfgs (dictionary) : successrmation about actor and critic's net work configuration, it originates from ``algo.yaml`` file to describe ``hidden layers`` , ``activation function``, ``shared_weights`` and ``weight_initialization_mode``.
+            -  model_cfgs (dictionary) : Actor and critic's net work configuration, it originates from ``algo.yaml`` file to describe ``hidden layers`` , ``activation function``, ``shared_weights`` and ``weight_initialization_mode``.

                -  shared_weights (bool) : Use shared weights between actor and critic network or not.